The surname McGow comes from the Gaelic Mac Ghobhainn, meaning son of the smith. CITATION[CLOSE]

 - George Stobie McGow, aged 1, who landed in America from Broughty Ferry, Scotland, in 1924

-- Margaret Anderson McGow, aged 25, who emigrated to the United States from Broughty Ferry, Scotland, in 1924
+- Margaret Anderson McGow, aged 25, who immigrated to the United States from Broughty Ferry, Scotland, in 1924

 The McGow Motto